 Special rowing boats before launching on La Gomera (Canary Islands, Spain) to cross the Atlantic.
 Rowing boat teams from different European countries have independently chosen solar modules and solar technology from SOLARA.
 The basis for the decision was the absolute reliability and robustness of the solar technology in any weather conditions.
 For over 20 years, professionals have been opting for solar technology from SOLARA.

-Simply click on the blue terms here and you will automatically be directed to the right page for more information on the following topics: Complete sets, solar panels, charge controllers and displays, mounting systems.
+Simply click on the blue terms here and you will automatically be directed to the right page for more information on the following topics: Complete sets, solar panels with frames, solar panels flat without frames, charge controllers and displays, mounting systems.

 Then simply send us your pictures with the solar panels.
 With your permission, we will gladly publish your "Solar Photos" here on our homepage.
 If you want it is also possible with your name, date and a few lines to the photos with the solar panels.
 Simply send us an e-mail and click here!